 For more information, contact Water Superintendent Joe Fitzpatrick at (708) 444-5500 or firstname.lastname@example.org or Water Foreman Ken Howard at (708) 444-5500 or email@example.com.

-The Village will no longer deliver utility delinquency notices in person in an effort to reduce technician contact due to COVID-19.
+The Village will no longer deliver utility delinquency notices in person in an effort to reduce technician contact.
 Instead, the Village will deliver these notices via postal service, which will decrease notification time as well.
-Utility delinquency notices will come in utility bill format, but with a red color highlighting that it is a delinquency notice showcasing outstanding balances.
+Utility delinquency notices will come in utility bill format printed on pink paper highlighting that it is a delinquency notice showcasing outstanding balances.
 Payment instructions will be included.
 If you have any questions, please call the Tinley Park Public Works Department at (708) 444-5500.

 Disconnect hoses to prevent damage